 Alcohol Withdrawal: Symptoms, Treatment and Prevention

 Alcohol withdrawal is a significant medical condition that can occur when an individual who has been drinking excessively stops or significantly reduces their alcohol intake.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), approximately 50% of people with alcohol use disorder will experience withdrawal symptoms upon reducing or stopping alcohol consumption.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), approximately 50% of people with alcohol use disorder will experience withdrawal symptoms upon reducing or stopping alcohol drinking.

 The symptoms of alcohol withdrawal can range from mild to severe, and they typically begin within hours to a few days after the last drink.
 Common symptoms are anxiety, shaking, sweating while more severe cases lead to hallucinations, seizures, and delirium tremens (DTs), which are potentially life-threatening.